Marketing copywriters are a sub-species of geek. It’s a little-known fact, but the two tribes have a lot in common:

 Equally avoid false deadlines.
 If you do it enough, they’ll see through the pattern and be late anyway.
 Better to be honest about your real deadline.
 If a writer consistently and egregiously misses deadlines, they’re just a broken person.
 Find a different writer.

-As I said in How to work with writers, like anyone in business, writers will try to schedule their work.
+Like anyone in business, writers will try to schedule their work.
 Last minute requests and short deadlines are okay (sometimes), but you are more likely to get a good job if you give them a reasonable deadline.

 Ego shouldn’t get in the way